 Weston Reed Foundation to Offer Free Physicals for Youth

-TUPELO, Miss.—Area students in grade 6 or above are encouraged to take advantage of free physicals offered by the Weston Reed Foundation, North Mississippi Medical Center, Children’s of Mississippi Specialty Clinic and Cardiology Associates of North Mississippi from 8-11:30 a.m.
+TUPELO, Miss—Area students in grade 6 or above are encouraged to take advantage of free physicals sponsored by the Weston Reed Foundation, North Mississippi Medical Center, Children’s of Mississippi Specialty Clinic and Cardiology Associates of North Mississippi from 8-11:30 a.m.
 Saturday, July 27.
 The event will be held at the Children’s of Mississippi specialty clinic, located at 240 Service Drive, Building 2, Suite D, in Journal Business Park next to the Northeast Mississippi Daily Journal in Tupelo.

 No appointment is necessary.
-The Weston Reed Foundation will also provide a free electrocardiogram (EKG), and students will receive a free Weston Reed Foundation T-shirt.
-If warranted, an echocardiogram will also be performed free of charge.
+The Weston Reed Foundation will provide a free electrocardiogram (EKG); if warranted, an echocardiogram will also be scheduled free of charge.
 For more information, call (601) 815-3575 and press 0.

 Eleven-year-old Weston Reed experienced sudden cardiac death on Aug.
 16, 2007, while practicing soccer at Ballard Park.
 Although several physicians who were at the soccer field administered CPR within seconds, Reed could not be saved.
 Unfortunately, there was not immediate access to an AED, a device used to shock the heart back into rhythm.
 While an AED may not have saved his life, rapid access to these devices saves many lives yearly.

 Since its inception in 2007, the Weston Reed Foundation has placed more than 100 AEDs in Tupelo schools, Parks and Recreation sites, police and sheriff’s department patrol cars, churches and other public venues in northeast Mississippi.